 The title, she explained, came from a conversation between Chief Justice Earl Warren and President Eisenhower "during the time the Court was considering the case.
 Eisenhower was doubtful that an order from the Court ending school segregation would be successful.
 After all, as he put it, law cannot change the hearts of men."

 Malone described having the courage to cross an invisible line in her own life, when she came to the realization as a young girl that racism was wrong, and began to distance herself from her parents' racist beliefs and those of many around her.
-Reading Huck Finn, she said, "was a revelation to me ... because that is basically what Huck Finn discovers."
+Reading The Adventures of Huckleberry Finn, she said, "was a revelation to me ... because that is basically what Huck Finn discovers."

 "I was Huck Finn.
 I had been raised in a very racist way.
-I couldn't understand why I started feeling different, but I felt different.
+I couldn't understand why I started feeling differently, but I felt differently.
 I eventually realized from the people I met that it [racism] was just wrong.
 It was just, quite simply, wrong."

-Professor Larry Palmer grew up in St. Louis, Missouri, and he spoke about the "heroes" that figure prominently in his essay, among them his elementary school teacher, Dr. Hyram.
+Professor Larry Palmer grew up in St. Louis, and he spoke about the heroes that figure prominently in his essay, among them his elementary school teacher, Dr. Hyram.

 Hyram, he told the audience, had studied at the Sorbonne on a Fulbright and earned his doctorate, but racism limited his professional path to teaching at an elementary school.
 Palmer and 20 or so other children were assigned to him as gifted students.
 Among them, a lone white student, whose parents petitioned the school board to have their daughter assigned to the class.
 "And I think he [Hyram] decided that because there was so much controversy about Cynthia [the white student] being in our class, that we were going to be the top achievers."
 He added wryly, "no child left behind."
 Later, in city-wide testing, the results of Hyram's efforts became apparent to all: "the top ten students ... were in our class.
 Nine black and one white."